Caesar-github/mpv/DOCS/client-api-changes.rst

 ::

  --- mpv 0.29.0 ---
+ 1.101  - add MPV_RENDER_PARAM_ADVANCED_CONTROL and related API
+        - add MPV_RENDER_PARAM_NEXT_FRAME_INFO and related symbols
+        - add MPV_RENDER_PARAM_BLOCK_FOR_TARGET_TIME
+        - add MPV_RENDER_PARAM_SKIP_RENDERING
+        - add mpv_render_context_get_info()
+ 1.100  - bump API number to avoid confusion with mpv release versions
+        - actually apply the GL_MP_MPGetNativeDisplay change for the new render API.
+This also means compatibility for anything but x11 and wayland through the old opengl-cb GL_MP_MPGetNativeDisplay method is now unsupported.
+        - deprecate mpv_get_wakeup_pipe().
+It's complex, but easy to replace using normal API (just set a wakeup callback to a function which writes to a pipe).
+        - add a 1st class hook API, which replaces the hacky mpv_command() based one.
+The old API is deprecated and will be removed soon.
+The old API was never meant to be stable, while the new API is.
+ 1.29   - the behavior of mpv_terminate_destroy() and mpv_detach_destroy()
+          changes subtly (see documentation in the header file).
+In particular, mpv_detach_destroy() will not leave the player running in all situations anymore (it gets closer to refcounting).
+        - rename mpv_detach_destroy() to mpv_destroy() (the old function will
+          remain valid as deprecated alias)
+        - add mpv_create_weak_client(), which makes use of above changes
+        - MPV_EVENT_SHUTDOWN is now returned exactly once if a mpv_handle should terminate, instead of spamming the event queue with this event 1.28   - deprecate the render opengl_cb API, and replace it with render.h and render_gl.h.
+The goal is allowing support for APIs other than OpenGL.
+The old API is emulated with the new API.
+          Likewise, the "opengl-cb" VO is renamed to "libmpv". mpv_get_sub_api() is deprecated along the opengl_cb API.
+          The new API is relatively similar, but not the same.
+The rough equivalents are:
+            mpv_opengl_cb_init_gl => mpv_render_context_create
+            mpv_opengl_cb_set_update_callback => mpv_render_context_set_update_callback
+            mpv_opengl_cb_draw => mpv_render_context_render
+            mpv_opengl_cb_report_flip => mpv_render_context_report_swap
+            mpv_opengl_cb_uninit_gl => mpv_render_context_free
+          The VO opengl-cb is also renamed to "libmpv".
+          Also, the GL_MP_MPGetNativeDisplay pseudo extension is not used by the render API anymore, and the old opengl-cb API only handles the "x11" and "wl" names anymore.
+Support for everything else has been removed.
+          The new render API uses proper API parameters, e.g. for X11 you pass MPV_RENDER_PARAM_X11_DISPLAY directly.
+        - deprecate the qthelper.hpp header file.
+This provided some C++ helper utility functions for Qt with use of libmpv.
+There is no reason to keep this in the mpv git repository, nor to make it part of the libmpv API.
+If you're using this header, you can safely copy it into your project - it uses only libmpv public API.
+Alternatively, it could be maintained in a separate repository by interested parties.
+ 1.27   - make opengl-cb the default VO.
+This causes a subtle behavior change
+          if the API user called mpv_opengl_cb_init_gl(), but does not set the "vo" option.
+Before, it would still have used another VO (like on the CLI, e.g. vo=gpu).
+Now it'll behave as if vo=opengl-cb was used.
+ --- mpv 0.28.0 ---
  1.26   - remove glMPGetNativeDisplay("drm") support
         - add mpv_opengl_cb_window_pos and mpv_opengl_cb_drm_params and
           support via glMPGetNativeDisplay() for using it